RandulaTharaka/Portfolio/README.md

 ## 📄 License

 All rights reserved.
 This project is provided for demonstration purposes only.
-[License](LICENSE).
+[License](LICENSE)

 ## 🤝 Connect With Me